 The leaf rakes may seem like simple tools and that they all look the same.
 However, in reality, we can see that their quality and construction greatly varies.
 Here, we’ll explain which features are important and what you should be looking out for.
 We do that by looking at all the key aspects in more detail and then running through some FAQs to give you all the information that you need.
 Once you’ve finished with the buying guide, you’ll be all clued up on what separates them.

 As it is usually the case when buying any garden tool, you’ll need to ask yourself a few key questions about what tasks you’ll be doing.
 Do you need to dethatch grass?
 Will you be sweeping up dry leaves from a small garden?
 Or wet leaves from a large garden?
+Or maybe you need a rake for your roof?
 All in all, you will be looking for a rake that is able to match your requirements.
 To get the right rake for you, it’s a good idea to make a note after each section if this guide to see how important it is to you.
 By the end, you’ll be able to pick the best leaf rake for your needs.

 You’ll see a few different blends of materials with various types of metal, wood, and plastic.
 It’s too simple to say one material is better than another.
 However, everything depends on how the rakes are constructed.